What Is a Terroristic Threat and What Happens If You Get Charged?

 Terroristic Threat

-Terroristic threats can include any number of fear inducing words including bomb threats and death threats, or even threatening to damage someone’s property.
-Threatening violent crime with the intention of terrorizing someone is also considered a terroristic threat.
+A terroristic threat is when someone threatens to commit a violent act with the aim to scare another person.
+This could be a bomb threat, a death threat, or even a threat to damage property.
 You could threaten to kill someone, seriously injure someone, or call in a bomb threat in a public place.
 In all of the scenarios, the intent is to instill fear in the recipient(s) of the threats.

 A person commits the crime of terroristic threats if the person communicates, either directly or indirectly, a threat to: